seangeleno/MongoDB_University/02_week_CRUD/notes/updating_documents.md

 ####$slice modifier for $push has to used with $each
 just want to keep 5 reviews in our document details and delete the rest

-Go ahead and push on everything that is listed in $each but keep just 5 in the array depending if it is a + or - it will pull the last or first, in this case first because it is positive
+The following command says: "Go ahead and push on everything that is listed in $each but keep just 5 in the array depending if it is a + or - it will pull the last or first, in this case first because it is positive."

 ####$position modifier
 ```javascript